liz-kaufman-gw/liz-learns-graphql/README.md

 #### Fragments

-- _Fragments_ let you construct a set of fields that you'll use multiple times in a query and condense them into a set you can call again and again (almost like saving them in a variable).
+_Fragments_ let you construct a set of fields that you'll use multiple times in a query and condense them into a set you can call again and again (almost like saving them in a variable).

-- Example:
+Example:

 - We need two heroes to compare (aliased accordingly) with an identical set of fields.
 - We can create a fragment of the fields (`comparisonFields`) on type `Character` to use in the query instead of rewriting the same set of fields each time.
-  - Access the fragment with the spread operator.
+- We access the fragment with the spread operator.
 You can use the fragment as many times as you want.

 ```graphql
 {